mesopelagique/mesopelagique.github.io/README.md

 <img src="La_Quatrieme_Dimension.jpg" width="200px" /> <img src="The_Twilight_Zone.jpg" width="640px" />
 </p>

 > The mesopelagic zone extends from 200 to 1,000 meters (660-3,300 feet) below the surface of the ocean.
-This area is known as the twilight zone
+This area is known as the twilight zone.
 <p align="center">
 <img src="The_Mesopelagic_Zone.jpg"/>
 </p>

-> There are a number of marine animals that live in the mesopelagic zone.
+>  The light that reaches the mesopelagic zone is dim and does not allow for photosynthesis but there are a number of marine animals that live in.
 These animals include fish, shrimp, squid, snipe eels, jellyfish, and zooplankton.

 <p align="center">
 <div align="center">